StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

 ## Configure StrongKey FIDO Server

 The StrongKey FIDO Server is completely configurable to suit a specific enterprise environment.
 These settings must be altered before the software is deployed and run.

-### Configure StrongKey FIDO Server HOME Directory

-In this section, we will configure the FIDOSERVER_HOME and set an environment variable to match.
+In this section, we will add the FIDOSERVER_HOME and set an environment variable to match.

 1. Open a **terminal window**.